-It was an early start to leave the Coyas Cochinas for the rainforest on the mainland.
-After our breakfast on pancakes, beans, egg and cheese, the bus took us to the airport to change buses.
+It was an early start to leave the Coyas Cochinos for a rainforest on the mainland: Cusuco National Park.
+After a breakfast of pancakes, beans, eggs and cheese, we were taken to the airport so that we could change buses.
 During the changeover, we were allowed a break so we all ran to the closest food outlet: Wendy’s.
-Although we had had some decent meals during the week, we needed a good burger and it was one of the best burgers I had ever tasted.
+Although we had had some decent meals during the week, we all needed a good burger.
+As such, it was one of the best burgers I had ever tasted.

 My trip to Honduras seems like many, many years ago now.
 That’s probably because it was.
-It was my first trip out of Europe when I was 15 in 2007.
-My school had organised a Biology trip with a conservation charity for two weeks, so after exams off we went.
+It was my first ever trip out of Europe.
+I was 15 and it was in 2007.
+My school had organised a Biology trip with a conservation charity – Operation Wallacea – for two weeks, so after exams off we went.